 Your jogging stroller should have a 5-point harness secured into the seat.
 The 5-point harness is essential to prevent children (especially small babies) from slipping out of their seats, leading to some severe injuries.
 Even if it’s tempting to get a stroller without this feature, we always advise choosing an option that puts your baby’s safety first.
 Play around with the buckle if you’re checking the stroller out in person.
 See how easy or hard it is to fasten/unfasten.
 You’ll want a harness with a secure buckle that you can unfasten quickly if needed for an emergency.

 If you plan to take your jogging stroller out for a run, you’ll want to ensure your stroller is equipped with a handle leash or wrist wrap to prevent your stroller from getting away from you while running.

 Jogging strollers are not known for being lightweight, so you’ll want to get a model that isn’t too heavy for you to handle.
 Jogging up a hill with a big stroller and your baby in the seat can be dangerous and exhausting.
 Give the models you’re interested in a push around the store, or text some friends to see if you can use their stroller for a bit of a trial run.
 Most jogging strollers weigh somewhere between 22 lbs. to 45 lbs., which is a wide range.

 You should always make sure your stroller brake is working efficiently before taking it for a spin with your baby inside.
 A handlebar brake is easier to control if you’re planning to run.
 If you plan to use it for more everyday use, a foot brake will still get the job done safely.

-Many jogging strollers have incredible weatherproof features, like the canopy to protect your baby from rain or the bright sunshine.
+Many jogging strollers have incredible weatherproof features like the canopy to protect your baby from rain or bright sunshine.
 Some canopies are larger than others, so make sure you get one that can protect your baby from the weather conditions that your living area is most prone to having.

 Reclining Seat/ Car Seat Compatibility